Local Government Elections occur every four years. The next election will be in 2022.

 The Code may be inspected or purchased at the Council Offices during ordinary office hours, or is available for viewing here.

-The Local Government Act 1993 requires Councils to keep a register of gifts and donations received by Councillors.
+Part 5A of the Local Government Act 1993 (the Act) requires Councils to keep a register of gifts and donations received by elected members.

 Mobile: 0409 502 354